Verifying the Signatures of Amazon SNS Messages

 - SubscriptionConfirmation and UnsubscribeConfirmation

-UnsubscribeConfirmationmessages must contain the following name/value pairs:Copy to clipboard
+UnsubscribeConfirmationmessages must contain the following name/value pairs:Copy

 Message MessageId SubscribeURL Timestamp Token TopicArn Type

 The following example is a string to sign for a